act-rules/act-rules.github.io/_rules/iframe-non-empty-accessible-name-cae760.md

   - Some assistive technologies ignores `aria-label` and only announces `title` attribute as an [accessible name][] of `iframe` elements.
   - Some assistive technologies ignore empty `iframe` elements, regardless of if they are [focusable][] or if they have an [accessible name][].
   - Some assistive technologies always create an empty tab-stop for the `iframe`, even if they have an [accessible name][].
+  - Some assistive technologies continue to identify `iframe` elements that have been specified to be not [included in the accessibility tree][].

 ## Background